mre/endler.dev/content/2020/rust-compile-times/index.md

 | [hyperfine](https://github.com/sharkdp/hyperfine)         | 23s    | 42s    |
 | [ripgrep](https://github.com/BurntSushi/ripgrep)          | 16s    | 37s    |

-That's a solid 2x performance improvement compared to an already fast M1.
+That's a solid 2x performance improvement.

 But if you rather like to stick to Linux, people also had great success with a multicore CPU like an [AMD Ryzen Threadripper and 32 GB of RAM](https://www.reddit.com/r/rust/comments/chqu4c/building_a_computer_for_fastest_possible_rust/).